Bluefinger/bevy_rand/tutorial/05-observer-driven-reseeding.md

 For entities that already have `RngSeed` attached to them, you can make use of `RngEntity` to query them. `Commands` also has a `rng()` method provided that takes a `&RngEntity` to give a `RngEntityCommands` without needing to explicitly provide the generics parameter to yield the correct PRNG target.

-These command APIs are designed to alleviate or reduce some of the generic typing around the Rng components, so to make it less error prone and more robust that you are targetting the correct PRNG type, and also to make it easier on querying and managing more complex relations of dependencies between RNGs for seeding.
+These command APIs are designed to alleviate or reduce some of the generic typing around the Rng components, so to make it less error prone and more robust that you are targeting the correct PRNG type, and also to make it easier on querying and managing more complex relations of dependencies between RNGs for seeding.

 Once the relations are created, it becomes easy to pull new seeds from sources/global using the commands API: